AbdullA-Ababakre/open-blog/React/Redux/blog.md

     the only way to change the state is by dispatching an action. action is the minimal discription of the change to the data.

-    below,some of the examples of how to change the sate without mutating the old state.When the state is array or object , it is too easy to make mistakes because of the deep clone and shallow clone problems ,so here ,I summarized how to change array and object states without mutating the old state in the reducers.
+    below,some of the examples of how to change the sate without mutating the old state.When the state is array or object , it is too easy to make mistakes because of the deep clone and shallow clone problems ,so here ,I summarized how to change array and object states without mutating(*will not be merge,but override*) the old state in the reducers.

   - #### Array